 Hey Smithsonian - What is the story behind the design of the National Museum of the American Indian?

 Among the formal white buildings of Washington, D.C., the National Museum of the American Indian building stands out.
 One is immediately struck by its unique shape, not to mention the interesting features that surround the building.
-As we celebrate Native American Heritage Month, we were curious about how this incredible building came to be, so we reached out to the museum to find out.
+We were curious about how this incredible building came to be, so we reached out to the museum to find out.

 Before the building was built, the museum began having discussions with Native communities across the Western Hemisphere.
 “Before groundbreaking the site was blessed by Native Elders, with many sage blessings at major building milestones,” recalled Derek Ross, Deputy Director Construction Division, Office of Facilities Engineering and Operations for the Smithsonian.